aappleby/hancho/README.md

     out_obj = "{swap_ext(in_src, '.o')}",
 )

 # To make Hancho do some work, we pass configs and key-value pairs to hancho().
-It merges configs,
-# expands templates, and queues an asynchronous task to run the command.
+# It merges configs, expands templates, and queues an asynchronous task to run
+# the command.

-# The hancho() function returns a Task object, which is like a promise that resolves to the list
+# The hancho() function returns a Task object, which is like a promise that
-# of output files when the task is complete.
+# resolves to a list of output files when the task is complete.

 main_o = hancho(compile_cpp, in_src = "main.cpp")
 util_o = hancho(compile_cpp, in_src = "util.cpp")

 # This config object defines how to link objects into a binary file.
-Instead of passing filenames
+Instead of
-# to 'in_objs', we can pass the task objects created above instead.
-Using a task object in place of
+# passing filenames to 'in_objs', we can provide the task objects created above.
-# a filename creates a dependency.
-Hancho uses these dependencies to build a task graph and
+# Using a task object in place of a filename creates a dependency.
+Hancho uses
-# schedule parallel task execution.
+# these dependencies to build a task graph and schedule parallel task execution.

 link_cpp_bin = hancho.Config(
     desc = "Linking C++ bin {out_bin}",
     command = "g++ {in_objs} -o {out_bin}",
 )

 # Hancho will automatically parallelize independent tasks.
-Here, main.cpp and util.cpp will be
+Here, main.cpp and
-# compiled in parallel before the link task starts.
+# util.cpp will be compiled in parallel before the link task starts.

 main_app = hancho(
     link_cpp_bin,